 - Diet: Fruit, flowers, seeds, termites, and snails

 If you’re on an African safari in Angola or the Congo and hear what sounds like monkeys chattering in the treetops, take a careful look because the sound may be coming from a family of red-crested turacos.

 You can spot them by their tall, strawberry-red crests.
 These beautiful birds often flock together in groups of around 30 and prefer to hang out in the forest trees, eating fruits and insects, but will occasionally come down to the ground to bathe and drink water.

 Did you know that if you stir a cup of water with a feather from a red-crested turaco, the water will turn pink?
-The reason for this is because the pigment in this bird’s feathers contain copper.
+The reason for this is that the pigment in this bird’s feathers contains copper.

 Incidentally, this makes the turaco the only bird to possess a true green and red color rather than a reflection of color like most other species.

 This species is monogamous, and during the breeding season, the male courts the female by feeding her and spreading his wings to showcase his crimson underparts.